NorthernMan54/Hap-Node-Client/README.md

 # Hap-Node-Client

 Client for HAP-NodeJS, using Insecure Mode.
 Features instance discovery, and support for device events.
+Used by my homebridge-alexa and Hap-NodeRED projects.

 <!--ts-->
    * [Hap-Node-Client](#hap-node-client)